Saurabh-Ratnaparkhi/ML-Regression-Bike-Sharing-Demand-Prediction/README.md

 * In addition, seasons were observed to have a notable effect on bike rentals, seeing high traffic during the summers and a significant low during the winters.

-## 📖 Evaluation Metric
+## 📖 Implementation of models and evaluation Metrics
+As the data available is collected only over the period of one year, time-series forecasting is not considered.
+But instead, traditional regressive Machine Learning Models are trained and evaluated
+  * Linear Regression
+  * Lasso Regression
+  * Decision Tree

+The top models are picked to tune hyperparameters in order to further optimize their results.

 The metrics measured for evaluating performance of bike share prediction models are:
   * MSE
   * RMSE
   * MAE
   * R-SQUARED, and
   * Adjusted R-SQUARED

-As the data available is collected only over the period of one year, time-series forecasting is not considered.
-But instead, traditional regressive Machine Learning Models are trained and evaluated
-  * Linear Regression
-  * Lasso Regression
-  * Decision Tree
-The top models are picked to tune hyperparameters in order to further optimize their results.

 ## 📖 Results